Invite friends and family to read the obituary and add memories.

 Arrangements are being handled by Davis-Rose Mortuary in American Falls, Idaho.
 Memorial service will be Saturday, February 28, 2026.
 The visitation with family is from 9:00 AM to 10 AM MST and the funeral service is 10:00 AM to 11:00 AM MST at Powerhouse Christian Fellowship at 2905 Sunbeam Road in American Falls, Idaho.
 Light lunch with the family will follow the service.

-The family would like to express their deepest gratitude to the Power County EMS, Power County Hospital, and to every individual who assisted David with his last moments.
+The family would like to express their deepest gratitude to the Aberdeen EMS, Power County Hospital, and to every individual who assisted David with his last moments.
 May God bless you.

 Powerhouse Christian Fellowship